-For signing a UWP app package, see Sign an app package using SignTool.
+For signing a Windows app package, see Sign an app package using SignTool.

-You can only use SignTool to sign your Windows Store app packages on Windows 8 and later or Windows Server 2012 and later.
-You can't use SignTool to sign app packages on down level operating systems such as Windows 7 or Windows Server 2008 R2.
+You can only use SignTool to sign your Windows app packages on Windows 8 and later or Windows Server 2012 and later.
+You can't use SignTool to sign app packages on down-level operating systems such as Windows 7 or Windows Server 2008 R2.

 What you need to know